kahsieh/glyphswan/README.md

   - Maximal coverage of the 92 kana.
 (Not covered: VA, VI, VE, and VO, whose hiragana forms are not represented in Unicode as single codepoints.)

+GlyphSwan performs character conversions only, not vocabulary or kakikae conversions.

 Copyright © 2009–2018 Kevin Hsieh.
 All Rights Reserved.